Buttigieg: ‘No Question’ Donald Trump Faked Disability To Avoid Vietnam

 “There is no question, I think, to any reasonable observer that the president found a way to falsify a disabled status, taking advantage of his privileged status in order to avoid serving,” the candidate said.
 His remarks were made during an interview appearance on This Week on ABC News.

 Buttigieg, who himself served as a Navy intelligence officer in Afghanistan, has made a number of similar remarks in which he criticizes the president for avoiding military service, in spite of the draft which was active at the time.
-Also in the interview he describes Trump as someone who would fake a disability in order to allow somebody else to go to a deadly war in his place.
+Also in the interview, he describes Trump as someone who would fake a disability in order to allow somebody else to go to a deadly war in his place.

 The behavior mounts to “an assault on the honor of this country,” Buttigieg added.